ICHEC/qpcc/_sources/lecture-12/quantum-computing-ireland.md

 :class: tip

 This week consist's of two lectures.
-- Recorded Lecture on Quantum Computing in Ireland, covering Irish footprint in Quantum, and a guest lecture from Oxford Quantum Circuits (OQC).
+- Recorded Lecture on Quantum Computing in Ireland, covering Irish footprint in Quantum, and
+- Guest lecture from Oxford Quantum Circuits (OQC).
 ```

 ## Summary